 That 10,000-step goal harkens back to one of the very first pedometers designed in the mid-1960s.
 A Japanese researcher named Dr. Yoshiro Hatano at Kyushu University of Health and Welfare was investigating ways to slow rising obesity rates and determined that walking 10,000 steps daily was a simple metric to help people find the right balance between calories ingested and calories burned.

 He invented a pedometer called the Manpo-kei, which translates as “10,000 steps meter,” that would help people meet that goal.
-The concept of trying to walk at least 10,000 steps per day has been a prevailing exercise-for-weight-management idea ever since.
+The concept of trying to walk at least 10,000 steps per day has been a prevailing exercise-for-weight-management idea ever since, but recent research has called its validity into question.

 Fitbit products come with 10,000 steps as a default goal, but you can adjust it for your needs.
 “For some people, 7,000 steps might be an appropriate goal,” Borchers says.
 But for someone who’s a marathoner, “they’re going to be far exceeding the 10,000-step count” and might want to set it higher.